AayushShrestha007/workscape/WEB API/README.md

-﻿# Job Mate Backend Server
+﻿# WorkScape Backend Server

-This is the backend server for the **Job Mate** job management platform.
+This is the backend server for the **WorkScape** job management platform.
 The server handles all API requests, including user (applicant and employer) authentication, job management, resume handling, application processing, and more.

 ## Features